-D. Medical Staff provider and PHP's responsibilities
+D. Medical Staff and PHP Staff member responsibilities

-Medical Staff providers and PHPs are expected to collaborate and communicate with trainees in order to jointly provide safe and quality care to patients.
+Medical Staff and PHP staff members are expected to collaborate and communicate with trainees in order to jointly provide safe and quality care to patients.
 Concerns about a trainee's conduct or patient care should immediately be reported to the trainee's teaching director or Department Chair or designee.